 One of the organisation’s recent international water projects has been to identify key future challenges and opportunities for water – its use, planning and management – in the Brahmani Baitarni Basin in India.

-One of the CSIRO’s recent international water projects has been to identify key future challenges and opportunities for water – its use, planning and management – in the Brahmani Basin in India.
 This project has been undertaken as part of the Memorandum of Understanding on water between the Governments of India and Australia.
-It established a partnership between the Government of India and CSIRO, in building capacity in the Government of India to sustainably manage their water resources and enabling CSIRO to adapt research to meet the water resource challenges of India.
-This included the provision of training opportunities for Indian staff members in order to create a collaborative process.
+The project established a partnership between the Government of India and CSIRO, in building capacity in the Government of India to sustainably manage their water resources and enabling CSIRO to adapt research to meet the water resource challenges of India.

 Project Leader: Carmel Pollino